glazkovalex/Rebus.Kafka/README.md

 - Due to the features of Apache Kafka, after subscribing or unsubscribing to messages for some time while there is **very slowly rebalancing** of clients in groups, lasting several seconds or more. therefore, you should avoid the scenario of dynamic subscription to a single reply message, sending a single message to the recipient, and unsubscribing from the message after receiving a single reply.
 Since this scenario will work very slowly.
 I recommend that you subscribe to all your messages only when the application starts and that you do not change subscribers in runtime, then the work of transport will be fast.

 ### Log of important changes:
+#### V 5.0.0 (10.03.2025)
+1. Now messages go to Apache Kafka with a "key", which is equal to the value of the "kafka-key" header, and in its absence to the "rbs2-msg-id" header.
+The values of these headers can be set globally by defining an interceptor, as is done in [this example](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L55).
+Note: the "kafka-key" service header is removed from the headers after being applied as the "key" of the message.
+2. Added Confluent Schema Registry support for messages with three serializers, enabled by one of the three extensions [UseSchemaRegistryJson](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L59).
+3. When support for Schema Registry is enabled, the rules for naming topics by [UseAttributeOrTypeFullNameForTopicNames](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L58) and the format of messages are changed, and a "value.schema.id" header is added to the messages.

 #### V 4.0.0 (29.11.2024)
 1. Updated to .Net 9 and up to Rebus version 8.7.1, which supports .Net 9
 2. Deleted the legacy code and the extra dependency

 #### V 3.0.1 (12.01.2024)
 1. Refactoring for Rebus version 8 with the corresponding API change;
 2. Implemented RetryStrategy - [automatic retries and error handling](https://github.com/rebus-org/Rebus/wiki/Automatic-retries-and-error-handling).
 Confirmations of receipt of messages are now sent not after they are received, but only after successful processing of messages or sending them to the error topic;